 - Ex: Someone who has no criminal record gets arrested for shoplifting out of Walmart; they might get on deferred adjudication.
 If they do not follow through with all terms set forth for them they will have to appear before a judge and their sentence will probably be revoked and a new punishment will have to be completed.

 7. What is Pre-Trial Diversion?

 Pre-Trial diversion is supervision that is offered to first-time offenders in Texas during prosecution of their crimes.
 It allows offenders to pay for what they have done without having a conviction on their record.

 The impact of being arrested for the first time can be very scary and each the terms of each program is personalized to each case.
 Since the case is diverted out of the court system, offenders do not have any court fines.

 Call The Law Office of Kevin Bennett so that we can go over your options and see if you are eligible for Pre-Trial Diversion.
 If you complete this program and get an expunction you can legally deny the occurrence of the arrest or criminal case.

 8. Can the police search my car?

 Yes, the police can legally search your car if they believe your vehicle has evidence that a crime has been committed or will be committed.
 They also have the right to search if something is in plain view sight which gives them probable cause to believe evidence is in the vehicle.
 An example of this would be an open alcohol bottle in the passenger seat of your car or a gun in your car that is in plain view.
 If you have been arrested or your car has been impounded they can search your car.
 If you give consent they can also search.
 You have the right to say no but if they meet any of the standards mentioned above they will probably still search anyways.
-They can always get a warrant to search as well if you refuse and they don’t have enough evidence to warrant a search.
+The police might be able to get a warrant to search if you refuse.